iscc/foundation/docs/privacy.md

 # Privacy Policy

 This is the Privacy Policy of ISCC Foundation (hereinafter referred to as "ISCC Foundation," "we," "us" or "our"), a company having its address at Boerhaavelaan 99, 2334EG  Leiden.
-ISCC Foundation is registered with the Chamber of Commerce under number KvK (to be announced).
+ISCC Foundation is registered with the Chamber of Commerce under number KvK 74793241.
 Our Privacy Policy explains how we collect, use, share and protect information in relation to our website https://iscc.foundation (the "**Service**").
 We collect this information when you visit our website with your computer, tablet or mobile phone (“**Computer**”).
 We process personal data in a manner that is in accordance with the General Data Protection Regulation (the “**GDPR**”), the GDPR-based legislation and the other current privacy legislation.

 By using the Service, you understand and agree to the collection and use of information in accordance with this Privacy Policy.
 Our Privacy Policy applies to all visitors, users, and others who access the Service ("**Users**").